homedepot/github-webhook-resource/.github/ISSUE_TEMPLATE.md

 **What did you expect to happen?**

 **What actually happened?
-Please include the raw output from the github-webhook-resource in your pipeline.**
+Please include your pipeline's raw output from the github-webhook-resource.**